marikmartinez/dreu/README.md

 - Continue to implement LLM into the system

 #### Week 7
-- Experiment with different kinds of prompts (based on research)
+- Experiment with different kinds of prompts and information given to LLM (based on research)
+    - Evaluate LLM responses based on quality of the result
+    - Evaluate LLM responses over time

 #### Week 8
 - Start writing final report